RagedUnicorn/wow-classic-pvpwarn/TEST.md

 #### Sound Test Base

-The `testSound(PVPW_TestSound.lua)` module is testing whether there is a required testcase for every spell that is found in the spellmap.
+The `testSound(PVPW_TestSound.lua)` module is testing whether there is a required testcase for every spell that is found in the spell map.

 #### Run Tests